📚 Guides & Etiquettes

-EwA guides & etiquettes are focused on ecology, habitats, species, human activities and disciplines.
-They’re here to help with: Knowing what to expect; Making sure that what we do and see is responsible, and the venue/organization behind the scene is itself ethical; Minimizing our footprint and ‘positiving’ our impact; Spreading ecological mindfulness.
+EwA guides & etiquettes are focused on ecology, habitats, species, human activities, and disciplines.
+They’re here to help with Knowing what to expect, Making sure that what we do and see is responsible, and that the venue/organization behind the scene is itself ethical, minimizing our footprint and ‘positiving’ our impact and spreading ecological mindfulness.

 📗 | Traveler & Volunteer Essentials

 📗 | iNaturalist Deep Dive — Speed Edition

 ⓘ | Intro to Engaging – Acting inline with what we learned and with good etiquette to maximize our environmental impact.

 ⓘ | EwA Field Pocket Guide Collection – Getting closer to nature; recognizing what we see.

 ▹ At this time, our live classes are only available in the Boston area.
 Although our presentation material is usually unrestricted, what makes the difference is that our presentations are meant to be group discussions rather than didactic lectures.
 Part of our class objectives is to stimulate a collaborative ecological reflection.
 Most of our classes pair their seminar with an experiential learning session in the field.
 Those field sessions are the ‘knowledge’ glue and a great opportunity to learn at a deeper level.
 Our classes also give the chance to connect with a supportive community.
 Don’t miss out on those great eco-experiences!